kaiiiichen/kaiiiichen.github.io/content/tools/ucb-library-time-check.md

 summary: "Show the latest opening status of all UC Berkeley Libraries."
 ---
 - We update using GitHub Actions to automatically run actions on the page and print the result here.
+- Remember that you can study overnight in some libraries.
+For overnight information, visit [https://www.lib.berkeley.edu/hours](https://www.lib.berkeley.edu/hours) and pay attention that they are displayed in the form like '8 p.m. - 6 a.m.'.

 <!-- BEGIN_UCB_LIB_TIME_OUTPUT -->